-Unable to find full time work after graduating from college, Tim Vala and his wife Jan started a pick-your-own-fruit-and-vegetable farm in 1981.
-He didn’t know the first thing about farming so he went to similar farms in Ohio, Illinois and Wisconsin.
-After that, he bought 20 acres of land south of Highway 370 and near 180th St from longtime farmer John Lamprecht.
+Unable to find full-time work after graduating from college, Tim Vala and his wife Jan started a pick-your-own fruit and vegetable farm in 1984.
+He did not know the first thing about farming, so he went to similar farms in Ohio, Illinois and Wisconsin.
+After that, he bought 20 acres of land south of Highway 370 and near 180th Street from longtime farmer John Lamprecht.

-He needed a tractor, of course, so he also bought one of those but there was just one problem.
-He didn’t know how to ride it home.
-I’m not quite sure how but he managed to get it back to the farm.
-The next step was to plant fruits and vegetables which was also a new experience for the guy who was born in Lincoln and raised in Omaha.
+He needed a tractor, of course, so he also bought one of those, but there was just one problem.
+He did not know how to drive it home.
+I am not quite sure how, but he managed to get it back to the farm.
+The next step was to plant fruits and vegetables, which was also a new experience for the self-proclaimed city boy.

 He proved to be a quick learner and, as most of you know, his perseverance paid off over time.
 The first year he dedicated 10 acres to strawberries, tomatoes, peppers and other vegetables.
 He also dedicated a small patch of pumpkins which he sold from the back of his truck.
 He ended up planting way too many pumpkins that second year and he needed to get rid of them.
 That’s when he decided to load his tractor up with visitors and ride them down to the pumpkin patch where they could pick the overstock.
 It proved so popular that he ended up putting an ad in the newspaper.